 If you choose to build the code yourself, either to use an unreleased version or to do code development yourself, you will need access to the M3D-C1 code repository.
 The M3D-C1 source code is located in the Github repository: PrincetonUniversity/M3DC1.
-Access to this repository requires a Github account and permission from Dr. Nate Ferraro.
+To get access to this repository, please complete the license form and software access request form as described in section 1.1.